hazielannselose-del/Angel-/README.md

 # *MY PORTFOLIO*

-# PERSONAL INFORMATION

-I’m Haziel Ann Selose, a BSIT student.
-I may not be good at programming yet, but I’m willing to learn and improve my skills.
+I’m Haziel Ann Selose, a 19-year-old BSIT student.
+I love reading Wattpad stories, cooking, spending time with cats, and watching sunsets.
+Purple is my favorite color because it gives me peace and comfort.
+I may not be good at programming yet, but I am willing to learn, improve my skills, and grow little by little.
+I believe that with patience, hard work, and determination, I can achieve my goals and become successful in the future.

-# GOAL
- - To improve my skills and learn more about technology so I can have a good job in the future.

 # SKILLS